yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 Additionally, they [updated the results from a filtered search](https://github.com/yuzu-emu/yuzu/pull/6261) after you remove a directory.
 This fixes incorrect behaviour if the user decides to modify the game folders while doing a filtered search.

-And lastly, fixing a [random bug that caused folders to expand or collapse when moving them in the game list.](https://github.com/yuzu-emu/yuzu/pull/6263)
+And lastly, they fixed a [random bug that caused folders to expand or collapse when moving them in the game list.](https://github.com/yuzu-emu/yuzu/pull/6263)

 Several users reported that `Super Smash Bros.
 Ultimate` may get stuck when loading our web applet, making the whole game softlock.
 Turns out the URL used by the applet was getting deleted before being used.